Rammechh/Rammechh/README.md

 * My primary coding language: Python
 * Passionate for learning & exploring new Tech.
-* Currently working as a Software Engineer in Cognizant
+* Currently working as a Software Engineer in Accenture

 ### My Tech Toolbox 🧰